Buffalo Bills: Current roster

-Damar Hamlin injury

-On January 2, 2023, Bills safety Damar Hamlin collapsed after tackling Tee Higgins of the Cincinnati Bengals with 5:58 left in the first quarter.
-Cardiopulmonary resuscitation (CPR) was administered on the field and a defribillator was used.
-He was transported by ambulance to the University of Cincinnati Medical Center.
-There he was intubated and listed in critical condition.
-He was discharged nine days later on January 11.
-The game against the Bengals was postponed until further notice at 10:01pm by the NFL after communication with the NFLPA.
-The game was deemed a No Contest by the NFL on January 5.

 Radio and television

 The Buffalo Bills Radio Network is flagshipped at WGR AM 550 in Buffalo, with sister station WWKB AM 1520 simulcasting all home games.
 Chris Brown is the team's current play-by-play announcer, having taken over from John Murphy (the announcer from 2003 to 2022 and color commentator most years from 1984 to 2003) after Murphy suffered a stroke.
-Former Bills center Eric Wood serves as the color analyst.
+Former Bills center Eric Wood is the color analyst.

 In 2018, the team signed an agreement with Nexstar Media Group to carry Bills preseason games across its network of stations in the region.
 As of 2020, WIVB-TV serves as the flagship station of the network, which includes WJET-TV in Erie, WROC-TV in Rochester, WSYR-TV in Syracuse, WUTR in Utica, WETM-TV in Elmira and WIVT in Binghamton.
 Steve Tasker does color commentary on these games; the play-by-play position is rotated between Andrew Catalon and Rob Stone.
 WROC-TV reporter Thad Brown is the sideline reporter.
 Since 2008, preseason games have been broadcast in high definition.

-Beginning in the 2016 season, as per a new rights deal which covers rights to the team as well as its sister NHL franchise, the Buffalo Sabres, most team-related programming, including studio programming and the coach's show, was re-located to MSG Western New York—a joint venture of MSG and the team ownership.
+Beginning in the 2016 season, as per a new rights deal that covers rights to the team as well as its sister NHL franchise, the Buffalo Sabres, most team-related programming, including studio programming and the coach's show, was re-located to MSG Western New York—a joint venture of MSG and the team ownership.
 Preseason games will continue to air in simulcast on broadcast television.

-In the event regular-season games are broadcast by ESPN, in accordance with the league's television policies, a local Buffalo station simulcasts the game.
-From 2014 to 2017, WKBW-TV held the broadcast rights to that contest, with the station having won back the rights to cable games after WBBZ-TV held the rights for 2012 and 2013.
+In the event that regular season games are broadcast by ESPN, in accordance with the league's television policies, a local Buffalo station will broadcast the game.
+From 2014 to 2017, WKBW-TV held the broadcast rights to that contest, with the station winning back the rights to cable games after WBBZ-TV held the rights for 2012 and 2013.